 Wanderer Tale: Amsterdam Coitus of Silence

-he Red Light District of Amsterdam is alive with neon and voices, a chorus of desire and commerce.
-I wander through a theatre where every window is a stage, a play of nearness and distance.
+The Red Light District of Amsterdam is alive with neon and voices, a chorus of desire and commerce.
+I wander through a theater where every window is a stage, a play of nearness and distance.
 Groups of tourists shuffle past, guided through the spectacle, watching the women who smile knowingly at the clumsy gazes of passersby.

 If you are planning a trip to the Netherlands, Amsterdam is likely your first stop—and for good reason.
 Its 17th-century canals and gabled houses are the stuff of postcards.
-But to truly understand the Dutch spirit, you must take the ...
+But to truly understand the Dutch spirit, you must take the **40-minute train ride south to Rotterdam.
+While Amsterdam is a preserved masterpiece of the past, Rotterdam is a laboratory for the future.
+Visiting both gives you a complete picture ...

 Jordaan: Courtyards, boutiques, cafés, and the Nine Streets.